lancehalberd/multi-platformer/README.md

 Experimenting with creating a multiplayer platformer

 # setup
-You will need `node` installed to run the server.
-I suggest following the instructions for installing `homebrew` and `node` here: http://blog.teamtreehouse.com/install-node-js-npm-mac
+You will need Node installed to run the server.
+I suggest following the instructions for installing Homebrew and Node here: http://blog.teamtreehouse.com/install-node-js-npm-mac

+Note that to check if you already have node installed you can run `which node`, which will do nothing if you do not have it installed, and should display where node is located on your machine if it is installed.
+The same thing will also work for Homebrew, just run `which brew` instead.

 Once you have `node` installed, you should clone this repository if you haven't already done so: